 Alkalinity levels in a lake are affected by the soil minerals, bedrock type in the watershed, and frequency of contact between lake water and these materials (Shaw et al., 2004).
 Alkalinity is important in a lake to buffer the effects of acidification from the atmosphere.
 Acid rain has long been a problem with lakes that have low alkalinity levels and high potential sources of acid deposition.
-Figure 11 displays historic measurements of alkalinity on Twin Island Lake.
-Based on these values, Twin Island Lake is "non-sensitive" to acid rain (Table 4).
+Dunn Lake alkalinity was 51 mg/L (8/21/1979) and 57.2 mg/L (7/31/2018).
+This level categorizes Dunn Lake as "non-sensitive" to acid rain (Table 5).

-Table 4.
-Sensitivity of Lakes to Acid Rain (Shaw et al., 2004)
+Table 5.
+Sensitivity of Lakes to Acid Rain (Shaw et al., 2004).

 Sensitivity to acid rain Alkalinity value (mg/L or ppm CaCO 3)

 High 0-2

 Moderate 2-10

 Low 10-25

 Non-sensitive >25